 How to become a member

 We want to build a strong movement and involve more and more stakeholders to become active supporters of our position, to change the public discourse around aviation and to create political pressure.
-If you want to join our more than 150 members, please get in touch with us and/or fill in this online form.
+If you want to join our more than 150 members, find more information here.

 Participation by Individuals